Why Your Vacuum Is Smoking or Smells Like Burning

 Step 3: Replace or Adjust Worn Parts

-• The brush roll: it should rotate freely
+• Brush roll: it should rotate freely

 • Bearings: they should turn smoothly without squeaking